civican/legisinfo/44-1/bills/C-13/bill_text.md

 ### Section 11

-  **(1)** A federally regulated private business that has workplaces in Quebec must not treat adversely an employee who occupies or is assigned to a position in one of those workplaces for **any of the following reasons**:
+  **(1)** A federally regulated private business that has workplaces in Quebec must not treat adversely an employee who occupies or is assigned to a position in one of those workplaces for any of the following reasons:

     the employee speaks only French;